What are the major types of life insurance?

 What are the key differences between whole life insurance and universal life insurance when it comes to cost?

-Whole life has guarantees and costs a guaranteed level amount of money each month
+Whole life costs a guaranteed level amount of money each month

 Whole life cash values are guaranteed

-The cash value insurance you build with whole life insurance is a financial asset, and one you can access and use during your lifetime.
+The cash value you build with whole life insurance is a financial asset, and one you can access and use during your lifetime.
 You can borrow and/or withdraw from it to supplement retirement income, help offset college tuition costs, use it as collateral for a loan and much more.
-Your cash value will grow at an interest rate guaranteed from the insurance company, with additional growth provided by a non-guaranteed dividend.
-Dividends represent part of the insurance company’s profits and are distributed to its policyholders.
-Over time, this can grow your cash value account very substantially.
-Note that loans and withdrawals from the policy can reduce the amount of money you will eventually leave to your beneficiaries.
+Your cash value will grow at an interest rate guaranteed from the insurance company, with potential additional growth provided by a non-guaranteed dividend.

 Universal life cash values and premiums can fluctuate